-If you’re not familiar with Pavlova recipes, it’s actually quite easy to make.
+If you’re not familiar with pavlova, it’s actually quite easy to make.
 It’s like a big meringue but better; the outside is crispy while the inside has a chewy, marshmallow-y bite.
-They’re fantastic all on their own, but why would you want to leave your Pavlova naked when you can top it with a heaping pile of vanilla spiked whipped cream then nestle a few Harry & David Royal Riviera Pears on top that have been poached in a simple mulled wine made with Harry & David Cabernet Sauvignon.
+They’re fantastic all on their own, but why would you want to leave your pavlova naked when you can top it with a heaping pile of vanilla spiked whipped cream then nestle a few Royal Riviera Pears on top that have been poached in a simple mulled wine made with Harry & David Cabernet Sauvignon.

 The pears soak up all the flavor of mulled wine without being overpowering, then they’re removed so the wine has a chance to reduce and concentrate that deliciousness into a sweet, spiced syrup you can drizzle on top.
-If you don’t want to make one big Pavlova, you can make 6-8 individual Mulled Wine Pear Pavlovas for an elegant dinner party.
+If you don’t want to make one big Pavlova, you can make six to eight individual pavlovas for an elegant dinner party.

 - 1 bottle Harry & David® Cabernet Sauvignon